Xelfie/xelfie/README.md

 A developer who got into programming because it's fun!

 💻 I build web apps for a living (and sometimes for fun) – mostly with TypeScript. <br/>
-📱 I have some experience with mobile development, primarily using React Native and Expo. <br/>
+📱 I have some experience with mobile development, primarily using React Native. <br/>
 🎮 I enjoy exploring game development from time to time.

 What excites me most?
 The challenge of problem-solving and the joy of bringing ideas to life!